VISITING THE PROJECT

 The village web site is here: Knucklas village information with lots of information about local facilities.

-The railway station is close to the famous 13 arch viaduct; about one mile from Offas Dyke Path and (Owain) Glyndwr’s Way; we are on the Radnor Ring circular cycle route and near the Jack Mytton horse trail in Shropshire.
+The railway station is close to the famous 13 arch viaduct; about one mile from Offas Dyke Path and (Owain) Glyndwr’s Way; and the Heart of Wales Line trail.
+Also we are on the Radnor Ring circular cycle route and near the Jack Mytton horse trail in Shropshire.